Lucchese crime family: The iron fists of Amuso and Casso

 During the late 1980s, Amuso began demanding 50% of the profits generated by the Jersey Crew.
-New Jersey leaders Anthony Accetturo and Michael Taccetta refused Amuso's demand.
-In retaliation, Amuso and Casso ordered the entire Jersey Crew killed – the now-infamous "whack Jersey" order.
-He summoned them to a meeting in Brooklyn.
-Fearful for their lives, all the Jersey crew members skipped the meeting and went into hiding.
+When Accetturo and Taccetta refused the demand, Amuso and Casso ordered the entire Jersey Crew killed – the now-infamous "whack Jersey" order.
+He summoned the crew to a meeting in Brooklyn.
+Fearful for their lives, the entire crew skipped the meeting and went into hiding.
 Taccetta and Accetturo were later put on trial in 1990.

-Both Amuso and Casso were implicated in a case involving the fitting of thousands of windows in New York at inflated prices, and the pair went into hiding that same year, naming Alphonse "Little Al" D'Arco as acting boss.
+Both Amuso and Casso were implicated in a case involving the fitting of thousands of windows in New York at inflated prices, and the pair went into hiding that same year, naming Alphonse D'Arco as acting boss.
 For the next few years, Amuso and Casso ruled the family from afar and ordered the execution of anyone they deemed troublesome, typically because they were considered rivals or potential informants.
-All of this convinced many Lucchese wiseguys that Amuso and Casso were no longer acting or thinking rationally.
+This convinced many Lucchese members that Amuso and Casso were no longer acting or thinking rationally.